 Migrating Legacy Lists

-Before we get started, we want to suggest to all Legacy members that now is a great time to consider building new lists and doing some housekeeping.
+Before we get started, we would like to suggest to all Legacy members that now is a great time to consider building new lists and doing some housekeeping.
 With the launch of the new app came many changes to how members can create their lists.
 Taking the opportunity to build new and more targeted lists will benefit your business and pump-up your marketing results.
 Rather than migrating batches of old lists created from the old system, we strongly recommended starting with a clean slate.

 From the new app's home page, click the "Go to Lists" button; this will bring you to the new "Lists" page.